 Despite its size, Madagascar has a very dense population.
 On this massive island, the community is roughly 26.3 million people, making it even more populated than Australia, Greece, Romania, or the Netherlands.

 All of those people were crammed into some populated regions around the island must be quite stifling.
 Even more so, given the fact that the Malagasies are trying to preserve their rainforests as much as possible.
-Unfortunately, deforestation has accelerated immensely since the human density started to rise on Madagascar about 1,400 years ago.
+Unfortunately, deforestation has accelerated immensely since the human density started to rise in Madagascar about 1,400 years ago.
 Roughly 40 percent of Madagascar’s original forest was lost between 1950 and 2000, and the remaining forests have thinned by nearly 80 percent.

 In Madagascar’s early history, East Africans and Arabs came here to develop trading posts as a means of commerce.
 Settlers began arriving on the island in waves in the period between 350 BC and 55 AD.
 Eventually, kings came into power and would extend their reach to their neighbors through this trade.

 What really gave Madagascar’s leaders their power was that their location made them perfect for African countries to become part of the Silk Road, which was one of the most extensive sets of trade routes in the Eastern world, extending from Europe all the way to Java.
-The Silk Road connected the East and West from the 2nd century BCE and the 18th century.
+The Silk Road connected the East and West between the 2nd century BCE and the 18th century.

 The fossa is an exciting animal to view.
 Although it seems like a cat, it’s a relative of the mongoose.
 It’s entirely endemic to Madagascar, meaning that it can’t be found anywhere else in the world.
 This mammal is closely related to the mongoose family and physically resembles a cat.

 It can grow up to about six feet long and weigh a little under 30 pounds.
 It has a long tail that helps it maintain its balance, as it likes to climb through the trees.
-It is on the endangered species list, due to their habitat being reduced through human intervention.
+It is on the endangered species list, due to its habitat being reduced through human intervention.

 11. Spots and Stripes and All the Colors of the Rainbow